go-fed/activity/README.md

 I took great care to add numerous tests using examples directly from specifications, official test repositories, and my own end-to-end tests.

+**v1.0.0** still has a lot of unit tests to be written.
+Bug fixes and small backwards-incompatible behavior is expected before it is blessed as being released.

 ## Who is using this library currently?